The tragedy that started it all...

 - Cicada openly admits that he despises metahumans so much for what happened to his niece Gracie that he wants to wipe them all out.
 When Flash points out that he's also a metahuman, his response makes it clear that he intends to kill himself to make the world a better place as soon as his mission is complete.
 For a metahuman racist, it's hard not to feel bad for the guy; his sister and her husband were murdered in a meta attack, and then when his relationship with Grace finally starts looking up, he's left permanently disabled with a lung injury due to the Enlightenment, and the girl he now views as his own child is in a coma from which she might never wake up due to a shard striking her head and causing a brain injury.
 Doesn't excuse his genocidal agenda towards all metas, but it certainly garners him some sympathy.

 - Cicada breaking Nora's back.
-The guilt, worry, and Adult Fear on Barry's face is palpable.
+The guilt, worry, and fear on Barry's face is palpable.

 - Nora finding out that she's paralyzed and the dark matter in Cicada's dagger that was used to paralyzed her makes it hard for the team to find out when her Healing Factor will kick in.